 Our largest residence hall, Rose William is a first-year student living option.
 Built in 1964, it houses up to 180 students on three floors and is located right next to the college center.
 Men and women live on separate wings on each floor, and share a large common area and kitchen.

 Built in 1922, O’Leary Hall is our oldest and one of the most familiar buildings on campus.
 The hall houses up to 180 upper class students with options for single, double, triple, and quad rooms on all four floors.
 Men and women live on separate floors.
 Each room has unique features, from walk-in closets, to large windows, to nine-foot ceilings.
+The Public Safety office is located on the first floor of the building.
 O’Leary also features the “Great Hall,” a large common area perfect for large group events.

 Lyons Center for Natural and Health Sciences